pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    :lines: 41-48

 This step uses the `pypa/gh-action-pypi-publish`_ GitHub
-Action: After the stored distribution package has been downloaded by the `download-artifact`_ action, it uploads the contents of the ``dist/`` folder into PyPI unconditionally.
+Action: after the stored distribution package has been downloaded by the `download-artifact`_ action, it uploads the contents of the ``dist/`` folder into PyPI unconditionally.
+This job also signs the artifacts with Sigstore right after publishing them to PyPI.

 Separate workflow for publishing to TestPyPI
 ============================================